awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 There is no limit on the number of values in a list or a map, as long as the item containing the values fits within the DynamoDB item size limit \(400 KB\)\.

- An attribute value cannot be an empty string or empty set \(string set, number set, or binary set\)\.
-However, empty lists and maps are allowed\.
+ An attribute value can be an empty string or empty binary value if the attribute is not used for a table or index key\.
+An attribute value cannot be an empty set \(string set, number set, or binary set\), however, empty lists and maps are allowed\.
+Empty string and binary values are allowed within lists and maps\.
 For more information, see [Attributes](Limits.md#limits-attributes)\.

 #### List<a name="HowItWorks.DataTypes.Document.List"></a>